pbisogni94/pbisogni94/README.md

 - 👋 Hi!
 My name is Patrick.
 Welcome to my github.
-I graduated from UofT with a Bsc in Computer Science, and here you can see some of the projects and exercises that I have completed in the past or those which I am currently working on.
+Here you can find some of my past and current projects.